Jeimer Candelario Player Props: Nationals vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.9 K/9, the second-best in the league.
+- The Twins pitching staff is second in the league with a collective 10 strikeouts per nine innings.

-- The Twins have the fourth-ranked team ERA across all league pitching staffs (3.15).
+- The Twins have the seventh-ranked team ERA across all MLB pitching staffs (3.48).

-- Twins pitchers combine to give up 23 total home runs at a rate of 1.2 per game (to rank 17th in the league).
+- Twins pitchers combine to rank 17th in baseball in home runs surrendered (24 total, 1.1 per game).

-- Lopez gets the start for the Twins, his fifth of the season.
-He is 1-1 with a 1.73 ERA and 33 strikeouts through 26 2/3 innings pitched.
+- Ober will make his first start of the season for the Twins.

 © 2023 Data Skrive.
 All rights reserved.